The Distance Calculator shows the air distance, also known as the great circle distance, between any two locations in our database.

 No, the Distance Calculator currently only shows the air distance between two cities at a time.

-- The Distance Signpost shows the distances between one location and multiple locations.
+However, the Distance Signpost shows the distances between one location and multiple locations.
 Click on one of the See other cities near... links on the Distance Calculator results page to view the Distance Signpost for either the start or the end location you selected.

 Is it possible to get an overview of cities around the selected cities?